osefatul/fullstack-mern-socialmedia/react-social/README.md

 #### Conversation and Messages

 - Once we are done with front end messaging page we then created two new models in the API directory along with user and post and we called them: Conversation and Message.

+- We are fetching data of a user from the user id using useSelector.